Last Update: February 1, 2025

 The Sole F85 Treadmill has 6 levels of decline and 15 levels of incline along with impressive training and entertainment features.

-The Sole F85 is a folding treadmill with 15 levels of incline and 6 levels of decline.
-The console can be a little deceptive, as it does not have buttons for these maximum values, which is slightly frustrating.
-Yet, you can easily access the highest and lowest grades by adjusting the treadmill with the incline plus and minus switches.
 In addition to a great incline, the Sole F85 has a 4.0 HP motor, so you can make full use of the 0.5 to 12 mph speed range on the regular.
-The Sole F85 is a great choice for runners as its 22” x 60” running surface lets runners stretch out their strides at those faster speeds.
-The underfoot feel is a bit firm, which may not suit all runners and walkers.
-Overall, the Sole F85 has great performance features.
+The Sole F85 is a great choice for runners as its 22” x 60” running surface lets runners stretch out their strides for faster running.
+The underfoot feel is firm, which may not suit all runners and walkers.

-The Sole F85 has even more features!
-It has Bluetooth speakers, a wireless charging pad, and heart rate monitor connectivity.
-If the options presented onscreen aren’t enough, the F85 also has a tablet rack for viewing any content you might want on your own smart device.
 The features are not restricted to the console alone.
 The F85 has one of the best features on any treadmill, and I do not understand why more treadmills don’t include this: four transport wheels.
 You don’t have to tilt the F85 to move it; just push it.
 Sole has done a fantastic job of making the F85 a treadmill that meets walkers’ and runners’ wants and needs.

 + PROS

-- The F85 has a 15.6” touchscreen display.
+- 15.6” touchscreen

-- Entertainment apps include Netflix, Hulu, Spotify, and more.
+- Netflix, Hulu, Spotify, and more

 – CONS